 Through daily lessons, children learn the essentials of English language such as phonics, spelling, grammar, punctuation and sentence construction, together with the skills to help shape and organise texts.
 However, English is not always taught as a discrete lesson, but as part of our creative approach to learning.
 In this way, learning is fun, memorable and purposeful.
 Through termly topics children are immersed in a range of fiction and non-fiction texts.

 At Newburgh, children are taught to listen well, speak clearly, read enthusiastically and write effectively for a wide range of purposes and audiences.
 Children are supported and encouraged as they learn to express themselves creatively and imaginatively on their way to becoming enthusiastic and independent learners.
 A variety of reading schemes are used in school to provide early readers with phonetically decodable books to start them on their reading journey.
 The main schemes are Oxford Reading Tree, Songbirds, Floppy's Phonics and Rigby Star.
 Phonics is delivered through the 'Letters and Sounds' scheme.

-The children are engaged in language development though drama and role play opportunities throughout the year.
+The children are engaged in language development through drama and role play opportunities throughout the year.
 All children are involved in performances involving speaking and acting to an audience ranging from the Forest School Nativity and reading in church to our whole school productions.

 Children in Years R-2 have a subscription to Reading Eggs and Fast Phonics, an online resource to support the teaching of reading.
 Please see the Reading Eggs Parent Guide for more information.